 Advising on rights of subrogation under an H&M policy following a collision.

 Advising a PI insurer in relation to coverage in respect of a claim against a yacht broker.

 Acting for a reinsurer on a number of claims on a XL policy protecting a book of E&O covers.

 Acting for a reinsurer in relation to the rescission of a facultative arrangement for reinsuring private healthcare insurance in the UAE on grounds of non-disclosure/ misrepresentation.

 Sean also receives an increasing number of arbitration appointments in disputes within the areas of practice outlined above.
-By way of example, he was appointed by the parties as sole arbitrator in an ICC arbitration between two entities based in the Middle East concerning an offshore project, and again in another ICC arbitration about the provision of logistical services.
-He is currently acting as chairman in an LMAA arbitration concerning a range of disputes about the charters of tugs and was also appointed by the ICC Court as chairman in an arbitration concerning various bunker sales.
+By way of example, he was appointed by the parties as sole arbitrator in an ICC arbitration between two entities based in the Middle East concerning an offshore project, and he has been appointed as sole arbitrator in a LCIA case about the performance of paint coatings for a tanker.
+He is currently acting as chairman in an LMAA arbitration concerning a range of disputes about the charters of tugs, in an Arias arbitration about the reinsurance of COVID losses, in a LCIA arbitration about the supply of LNG and he was also appointed by the ICC Court as chairman in an arbitration concerning various bunker sales.

 He is a supporting member of the LMAA.
 In 2018, Sean was also admitted as arbitrator on the EMAC Panel.

 For help and advice talk to a member of our clerking team.
 They can advise on the best options for your matter.